Our current projects

 In 2014, less than 4% of people with a diagnosis of dementia were involved in a clinical research study.
 The Government’s Challenge on Dementia sets out an ambition to increase this figure to 10%.
 Dementia is a priority area for both the National Institute of Health Research and Cobalt.
 Dementia currently affects 850,000 people in the UK and it is only through research that we can determine the causes and develop effective treatments and improve care for patients, both existing and in the future.

-Cobalt would like to fund two research nurses who will work with doctors and patients to recruit patients onto national trials at the Fritchie Centre.
-Cobalt will also support many of these trials with the state-of-the-art imaging equipment.
+Cobalt would like to fund two dementia research nurses who will work with doctors and patients to recruit patients onto national trials at the Fritchie Centre.
+Cobalt will also support many of these trials with the state-of-the-art imaging equipment for patients.

 I am excited to be working with Cobalt Health on dementia research as every research project that we undertake, is a step to bring us closer to preventing, treating and caring for people with dementia.